Micro and Macro Economy in 2022

 Gross Domestic Product

-GDP measures the total amount of goods and services produced by a country’s labor and capital during a specific period.
+GDP measures the total goods and services produced by a country’s labor and capital during a specific period.

 The growth rate is measured by comparing GDP in one year to GDP in the previous year.